hindu-comm/mail_stream_advaita-l/2015/11/mahAmahopAdhyAya_ana/14__shrImallalitAlAlitaH.md

 > ShatadhuushaNI.
 >

-​Yes, he wrote that voluminous work.
+Yes, he wrote that voluminous work.
-It is available in print.​
+It is available in print.

 >